taran1sdev/jammming/README.md

 Application Features:
 - Authenticate with spotify api
 - Search for tracks
+- Play/Pause tracks that appear in search
 - Build a playlist
 - Name the playlist
 - Upload the Playlist to spotify profile

 TODO:
-- Allow users to play tracks with spotify's Web Playback SDK
 - Make design more responsive